 In short, the key differences are:

 - Airborne noise is sound that travels through the air from a source.
+When talk with someone noise travels from your mouth to the ears of your interlocutor via air.

 - Impact noise is sound resulting from an impact that travels through solid objects.